jjvanzon/Circular-Language-Spec/spec/events/events.md

 The concept of events is nothing more than a combination of constructs: an array of command references, a command interface and supporting the command interface, registering the command inside the array of command references and then calling all the commands in the array at specific times.

-Explicitly drawing out the event concept using constructs mentioned above, the picture would look like this:
+Explicitly drawing out the event concept using constructs mentioned above, the picture might look like this:

 ![](images/1.%20Events.011.png)